wukerplank/contact-form-7-mailchimp/README.md

 ![screenshot of a filled out Mailchimp form](https://raw.githubusercontent.com/wukerplank/contact-form-7-mailchimp/master/documentation/example.png)

+## Tests

+I tried to cover as much functionality as possible.
+Right now the wrapper for the Mailchimp API is untested.
+I'm pretty new to PHP testing and I need to find a way to test the gem without hitting the Mailchimp API constantly.

+In order to run the tests you need to have (PHPUnit)[https://phpunit.de] installed.
+You can run the tests like this:

+    cd path/to/contact-form-7-mailchimp
+    phpunit tests/*

+## Thanks & Acknoledgements

+This extension is based and inspired by Renzo Johnson's [Contact Form 7 MailChimp Extension](https://wordpress.org/plugins/contact-form-7-mailchimp-extension/).
+Sadly, at the time of writing it was broken and inserted HTML with backlinks into the public facing Contact Form 7 output.

 ## To-Do

+ - [ ] Add a toggle field and collapse the whole fieldset
  - [ ] Make custom fields more dynamic (add/remove buttons)
  - [ ] Provide an option to create a new list
+ - [ ] Tests for the Mailchimp API wrapper

 ## License & Copyright